LiaScript/docs/README.md

         0            x-axis                 36

     --{{1}}--
-The same values collected within a list.
-If you click onto the little icon above this list, you will get the same plot as depicted above.
+The same values can be collected within a list.
+By clicking on the small icon above this list, you will obtain the same plot as depicted previously.

       {{1}}
 |   x | dots |